Constraint Satisfaction Problems over Finitely Bounded Homogeneous Structures: a Dichotomy between FO and L-hard: Introduction

 A very similar example may be given for the universal homogeneous triangle-free graph.
 We consider the rational order below.

 \begin{example} The structure $(\mathbb{Q}; <)$ is $2$-homogeneous and $3$-bounded.
 Observe also that $\phi(x,y,z) \equiv y < z$ is a $(<, (x, y) , <, (x,z))$-implication.
-By Proposition~\ref{prop:balimpLhard}, it follows that $\csp((\mathbb{Q}, <))$ is L-hard under first-order reduction. \end{example}
+By Proposition~\ref{prop:balimpLhard}, it follows that $\csp(\mathbb{Q}; <)$ is L-hard under first-order reduction. \end{example}

-In general, a finite-signature finitely bounded homo\-ge\-neous model-complete core $\sB$ is $k$-homogeneous and $\ell$-bounded for some $k,\ell \in \mathbb{N}$.
-For its first-order expansion $\sA$, either we may $\sA$-define an implication similar to these from examples above or, as we prove, $\csp(\sA)$ may be solved by establishing $(k, \max(k, \ell))$-minimality.
-The $(k,\max(k,\ell))$-minimality algorithm is then reformulated so that we can have so-called $k$-tree $\sA$-formulae of all at most $k$-ary relations derived by the minimality algorithm.
-Again, either there are finitely many $k$-tree $\sA$-formulae witnessing unsatisfiable instances, and hence a finite set of obstruction or we can $\sA$-define an implication as in the examples above.
-Although, based on similar arguments as the proof for finite structures, the proof for infinite structures appears to be much more involved when it comes to details.
+In general, a finite-signature finitely bounded homo\-ge\-neous model-complete core $\sB$ is $k$-homo\-ge\-neous and $\ell$-bounded for some $k,\ell \in \mathbb{N}$.
+For its first-order expansion $\sA$, either we may \efpp-define an implication similar to these from examples above or, as we prove, $\csp(\sA)$ may be solved by establishing $(k, \max(k, \ell))$-minimality.
+The $(k,\max(k,\ell))$-minimality algorithm is then reformulated so that we can have so-called $k$-tree \efpp-formulae of all at most $k$-ary relations derived by the minimality algorithm.
+Again, either there are finitely many $k$-tree \efpp-formulae witnessing unsatisfiable instances, and hence a finite set of obstructions, or we can \efpp-define an implication as in the examples above.
+Although based on similar arguments as the proof for finite structures, the proof for infinite structures appears to be much more involved when it comes to details.

-\paragraph{Implications in other papers.} Although the new treatment of the minimality algorithms and obtaining dualities or balanced implication from $k$-tree $\sA$-formulae are new to this paper, implications themselves have been used before.
-Over finite structures, e.g. in~\cite{BartoKozikBoundedWidth}, one writes $C + R$ to denote $D = \{ y \mid \exists x \in C~R(x,y) \}$.
+\paragraph{Implications in other papers.} Although in other contexts, implications themselves have been used before.
+Over finite structures, e.g. in~\cite{AbsSubalgebras}, one writes $C^{+ R}$ to denote $D = \{ y \mid \exists x \in C~R(x,y) \}$.
 It is, unfortunately, somehow troublesome to generalize this notation to infinite structures where one has to deal also with non-binary relations or formulae over more than two free variables.
-It is why we stick here to implications defined as above (and also in more details below).
+It is why we stick to the implications defined above (and also in more detail below).
 We note that they were also used in research on bounded strict width~\cite{Wrona:2020a,Wrona:2020b,NagyP24} and the tractability of quasi Jonsson operations~\cite{NagyPW-jonsson} over infinite structures.